 4. Salt your food while cooking it.
 It will bring out the flavor of the food better than if you only add salt at the end.
 Remember to put plenty of salt in your pasta water!
 By the way, if you use whole, fresh ingredients you don't have to worry about too much salt, because most of the excess salt we get in our diets comes from packaged foods.

-5. Buy and cook what’s in season.
+5. Buy and cook what's in season.
 It will taste better and be cheaper.
-If you don’t know what’s in season, ask.
+If you don't know what's in season, ask.
 The people working in the produce department at grocery stores are usually more than happy to help.

 6. Always read the ingredient label on the box or can.
 They put all sorts of junk in things these days.
 Especially watch out for anything that says "low fat" on the label; they usually pack those products with carb-based fillers.